Dataset-Driven Channel Masks in Transformers for Multivariate Time Series: Analysis

-\textbf{Efficiency analysis.} To demonstrate the efficiency of CMs, we compare the training and inference times of iTransformer on two datasets~\citep{wu2021autoformer} with varying numbers of channels, using only attention matrices, only CMs, and both.
-Table~\ref{tbl:efficiency} indicates that incorporating CMs does not significantly impact computational time, even with datasets containing a large number of channels, with training time measured per epoch and inference time measured per data instance.
-It is important to note that correlation matrices can be precomputed offline, making CMs practical for use.
+\textbf{Efficiency analysis.} To demonstrate the efficiency of CMs, we compare the training and inference times of iTransformer on two datasets \cite{wu2021autoformer} with varying numbers of channels, using 1) only attention matrices, 2) only CMs, and 3) both.
+Training time is measured per epoch and inference time is measured per data instance.
+Table~\ref{tbl:efficiency} indicates that incorporating CMs \textit{does not significantly impact computational time}, even with datasets containing a large number of channels.
+It is important to note that similarity matrices can be precomputed offline, making CMs practical for use.

-\textbf{Robustness to missing values.} To demonstrate the robustness of our method to missing values, we analyze scenarios where some TS values are randomly missing at ratios of 10\%, 25\%, 50\%, and 75\%, with the missing values linearly interpolated using adjacent values.
-Figure~\ref{fig:ts_missing} shows the result on ETTh2~\citep{zhou2021informer} using iTransformer, indicating that both $r(|\mathbf{R}|)$ and the performance remain robust despite the missing values, making our method applicable in real-world scenarios.
+\textbf{Robustness to missingness.} To demonstrate the robustness of CMs to missing values, we analyze scenarios where some values are randomly missing at ratios of 10\%, 25\%, 50\% and 75\%, with the missing values linearly interpolated using adjacent values.
+Figure~\ref{fig:ts_missing} shows the result on ETTh2 \cite{zhou2021informer} with iTransformer, indicating that both $r(|\mathbf{R}|)$ and the performance remain robust to the missingness.

+\textbf{Various options for domain parameters.} The proposed domain parameters ($\alpha$ and $\beta$) are scalars that adjust $\bar{\mathbf{R}}$ by changing its elements monotonically.
+For further flexibility, we design alternative options for the parameters: 1) a vector $\mathbf{E}$ for each channel and 2) a matrix $\mathbf{A}$ for each dataset.
+Both options are used to construct an adjustment matrix that is element-wise multiplied to $\bar{\mathbf{R}}$, as shown in Table~\ref{tbl:alter_domain}.

+The first option serves as identifiable vectors for each channel, with the adjustment matrix constructed based on the inner product between these vectors and normalized with $\operatorname{Norm}(\cdot) = \operatorname{Softmax}\left(\operatorname{ReLU}\left( \cdot \right)\right)$, while the second option acts as the adjustment matrix itself.
+For the vector parameters, we also implement an asymmetric matrix version that requires two different vectors for each channel: one for the inner vector ($\mathbf{E}_1$) and the other for the outer vector ($\mathbf{E}_2$), as described in the previous work \cite{wu2019graph}.
+Table~\ref{tb:extension_domain} shows that using scalar parameters achieves the best performance, demonstrating the efficiency of CMs by requiring only two additional parameters per dataset.